 My eyes are wide open now to all the hurt and despair that alcohol and drugs can cause a person, and how hard it is to get out of that hole.
 I think the hardest thing for me to do was to admit I had a problem, and realize I wasn’t alone in my struggles.

 I’m still that girl, but without the quotes.
 I love to hang out with my friends, eat out at delicious restaurants, and go to concerts.
 I enjoy laid back times with my family, as much exercise as I can get, and quiet moments to myself.
 I don’t crave alcohol to relax or to get over tough days and in fact, I think being sober actually helps me find daily peace.

 Being sober feels like a weight lifted off my shoulders and a gift I give myself.
 I celebrate sobriety, and my physical and mental health, every single day and I know that I’ve finally found the place where I fit in.

-Karen Burzdak is CEO and Founder of Hanu Skin Care.
+Hanu Skin Care.
 She is a US Advocate for the National Association for Holistic Aromatherapy, and a member of the American Herbalists Guild.
 Karen holds certifications in Essential Aromatherapy and Clinical Aromatherapy, has a degree in communications from Fitchburg State College, and has done some Masters of Business Administration studies.